Click here for the program.

 While we highlight relationships between institutions, households, and industry, this does not preclude studies that take a macroeconomic, policy-oriented approach.
 Scholars have highlighted the intersection of market forces and state policy in spurring British industrialization (O’Brien, Griffiths, and Hunt 1991); others have pointed to institutional rigidity as an eventual cause of industrial decline in Britain (Lazonick and Elbaum, 1984).
 In colonial contexts, the imposition of colonial institutions could alter markets, resource availability, and pre-colonial institutions, with implications for micro-level social organization and textile industries in the colonies (Nederveen Meerkerk 2017, 2019; Frederick 2020; Parthasarathi 2011).
 And in the post-colonial era, state policy played a central role in countries that pursued import-substitution industrialization strategies by transforming economic institutions, which, in turn, influenced household-level textile employment opportunities and consumption possibilities.

 This workshop encourages temporal and geographic comparisons and welcomes contributions from scholars studying all parts of the globe.
-If you would like to participate, please send an abstract of 250 words to Kate Frederick ([email protected]) by 4 March 2022.
+For questions, please contact Kate Frederick ([email protected]).